StavWasPlayZ/juicy-forum-site/README.md

 This ASP.NET website was submitted as part of my project for the 10th-grade Bagrut of Computer Science back in the summer of '22.

-*(Though it was made and submitted in 8th grade bc I'm just that cool 😎)*
+*(Though it was made and submitted in 8th grade 'cuz I'm just that cool 😎)*

 The project was finished in the span of about 2 months.